-Transmission Rate The rate of data transmission should be set depending on the speed of your wireless network.
-You can select from a range of transmission speeds (6, 9, 12, 18, 24, 36, 48, or 54Mbps), or you can select Best to have the Router automatically use the fastest possible data rate and enable the Auto-Fallback feature.
+Transmission Rate The default setting is Auto.
+The range is from 1 to 54Mbps.
+The rate of data transmission should be set depending on the speed of your wireless network.
+You can select from a range of transmission speeds, or keep the default setting, Auto, to have the Router automatically use the fastest possible data rate and enable the Auto-Fallback feature.
 Auto-Fallback will negotiate the best possible connection speed between the Router and a wireless client.
-The default value is Best.